 While J channel raceways help achieve a clean look, they may not be ideal for all setups, especially if you’re want to set a TV unit.
 In such situations, cable sleeves or tubings prove to be convenient alternatives.
 These come in many colors and blend well with the wall.

-If you're looking for bendable tubings, you can give the ones by Joto a shot.
-They cost $16.99 and are around 19-inches long.
+If you’re looking for bendable tubings, you can give the ones by Joto a shot.
+It measures around 19-inches long.
 Plus they come with a zip.
 For better cord management, just tie a couple of reusable velcro ties and then zip up the casing.

 IKEA’s Uppleva cable cover strip is the perfect answer if you’re hunting for a more permanent solution.

-The good news is that you can paint or cover it with a wallpaper to match the rest of the house.
-And, they cost only $17.99.
+The good news is that you can paint or cover it with wallpaper to match the rest of the house.

 Resting your precious pair of headphones on your monitor not only looks unprofessional but it also lends a shoddy look to your desk.
 Answer: Headphone Stands.
 A quality stand not only saves space on your desk but also adds a clean look to it.
 More the better if the headphones are wireless.